walid-mataich/Sort-View-platform/README.md

 ## 📖 About SortView

 SortView is an interactive web platform designed to help users visualize and understand how various sorting algorithms work.
-Whether you're a student, teacher, or programmer, SortView simplifies the learning process by offering intuitive animations for popular sorting techniques.
+SortView simplifies the learning process by offering intuitive animations for popular sorting techniques.

 ## ✨ Features